3 Ways To Actually Like Meditation

 Meditation, meditation, meditation.

-For developing your psychic and intuitive gifts, clearing the mind and releasing anxiety, nothing is recommended more than developing a meditation habit.
+For developing your psychic and intuitive gifts, clearing the mind and releasing stuck emotions, nothing is recommended more than developing a meditation habit.

 The point is valid - meditation quiets the mind and centers the Spirit.
 These are the exact two things you need to do to receive accurate, clear and stable intuitive messages yourself or anyone else.